 You can also write to the local constituency office.

-Use your own words if you can, but if you are unable to write your own letters for any reason then we have sample letters that you can use for inspiration.
-If you know of Lyme-affected people who do not have internet access, please ask them to write as well.
+Use your own words if you can, but if you are unable to write your own letters for any reason then we can provide sample letters that you can use for inspiration.

 Meet your MP

 You should get a reply to your letter within a few weeks.
 Regardless of the nature of the reply, it is always good to follow up with a personal meeting.
 We have seen a number of cases where a face to face discussion has made all the difference in securing an MP’s support.